 Taurus and Orion are the largest and best known January constellations.
 Known since ancient times, these constellations dominate the northern winter sky and host a number of well-known stars, asterisms and deep sky objects.

-Taurus, the 17th largest of all constellations, represents the celestial Bull.
+Taurus, the 17th largest of all star constellations, represents the celestial Bull.
 It occupies an area of 797 square degrees.
 Like other zodiac constellations, it was first catalogued by the Greek astronomer Ptolemy in the 2nd century, but has been known since the Bronze Age.

 The constellation is very easy to find because it is home to one of the nearest star clusters to Earth and one most easily seen without binoculars.
 The Pleiades open cluster, also known as the Seven Sisters, catalogued by Charles Messier as Messier 45, consists of a number of hot, young, luminous stars surrounded by a faint reflection nebula.
 The cluster lies approximately 444 light years from Earth and has an apparent magnitude of 1.6.
 With an apparent size of 110 arc minutes, it is very conspicuous in the winter sky, with about a dozen stars visible to the unaided eye in good conditions.